 - A change of enrollment takes effect 7 days following the general election providing it is received prior to the last day to register for that election.

 By enrolling in a constituted party you can help designate candidates by signing petitions and voting in a primary election, however, you are not obligated to vote for your party’s candidate in the General Election, you may vote for any candidate from any party.

-To vote in a primary you must register for one of the following constituted political parties by indicating your preference on the voter registration form: Democratic, Republican, Independence, Conservative or Working Families.
-You can also choose to write-in a party or not enroll in a party, but in either of these cases you will not be able to participate in a primary.
+To vote in a primary you must register for one of the following constituted political parties by indicating your preference on the voter registration form: Democratic, Republican, Conservative or Working Families.
+You can also choose to not enroll in a party, but you will not be able to participate in a primary.

 Change of Enrollment

-If you are currently an enrolled voter and change your party status, your change will not be effective until after the next General Election.
+If you are currently an enrolled voter and change your party status, your change will not be effective until July 5th.